Orbital symmetry fingerprints for magnetic adatoms in graphene: Local DOS

 The local DOS around the impurity can be computed directly from the diagonal matrix elements of the electronic Green's function in graphene in the presence of the adatom, where and with $V_{a,\mathbf{p}}$ and $V_{b,\mathbf{p}}$ defined in Eq. (\ref{eq:Vb}) and (\ref{eq:Va}).

 In Fig. \ref{fig:Integrated-LDOS-around} we show the topography maps around the impurity, which describe the local DOS integrated in energy.
-We use the set of parameters $V=1$eV, $U=1$eV, $\mu=0.1$eV and $\epsilon_{0}=-0.5$eV, which correspond to a spin polarized state with $n_{\uparrow}\approx0.04$ and $n_{\downarrow}\approx0.96$.
+We use the set of parameters $V=1$eV, $U=1$eV, $\mu=0.1$eV and $\epsilon_{0}=-0.5$eV.
+Those energy scales describe the typical order of magnitude for the charging energy $U$ and the hybridization $V$ of transition metals in graphene \cite{Wehling}.
 In the case where the adatoms sit on top of a carbon site on a given sublattice (top panels), the maps show a clear asymmetry between the integrated LDOS of the two different sublattices.
 The pattern on the opposite sublattice of the impurity (Fig. \ref{fig:Integrated-LDOS-around}a) has a lower point group symmetry than in the same sublattice (Fig. \ref{fig:Integrated-LDOS-around}b), what comes from the fact that the adatom in this case has only three nearest neighbor carbon sites but six next-nearest neighbor ones.
 For adatoms sitting in the center of the honeycomb hexagon (lower panels), there is no distinction between the patterns of the two different sublattices, except for a rotation of $\pi$.
 Fig. \ref{fig:Integrated-LDOS-around}c and d depict the integrated LDOS for an $s$-wave orbital ($m=0$) sitting on an $H$ site.
 The intensity of the integrated LDOS maps is also much weaker in the lower panels compared to the upper ones, reflecting the fact that the hybridization for $H$ or $S$ sites is mediated by hopping, and hence weaker than in the top carbon site case for the same set of parameters.
+Only recently STM experiments observed the topography around isolated Fe and Co adatoms in graphene \cite{Elbo}.
+X-ray magnetic circular dichroism experiments revealed that these adatoms have a large local magnetic moment \cite{Elbo}.

 The analysis of the LDOS also permits to identify the symmetry of the localized orbital when the adatom sits either on $H$ or $S$ sites.
 In Fig. \ref{fig:LDOS-around-the} we show the LDOS at fixed energy for both a $d_{x^{2}-y^{2}}$ orbital (Fig. \ref{fig:LDOS-around-the}a-d) and a $f_{x(x^{2}-3y^{2})}$ state (Fig. \ref{fig:LDOS-around-the}e-h).
 In the former, the orbital $d$-wave symmetry of the localized state has a clear fingerprint in the induced DOS nearby the adatom.
 The signature is specially pronounced when the LDOS is resolved for the minority spins, as noticed by direct comparison of Fig. \ref{fig:LDOS-around-the}b and f.
 In panels c), d) and g), h), we show the distinct patterns for the LDOS of majority and minority spins on a given sublattice.
 In the case of an in-plane $f$-wave state, which explicitly preserves the point group symmetry of the sublattices, the fingerprint, although more subtle, can be easily characterized by a Fourier analysis of the LDOS, which maps the scattering wavevectors responsible for the emergence of local resonances nearby the adatom.